How you pay to travel on public transport in Aotearoa New Zealand is changing.

 • When is this happening?

-Canterbury will be the first region to implement Motu Move starting in Timaru in December 2024, followed by Greater Christchurch as soon as possible in 2025.
+Canterbury will be the first region to implement Motu Move starting in Timaru and Temuka in early 2025, followed by Greater.
 Rollout will then continue across New Zealand region by region.
+Before the Canterbury implementation, Motu Move will run a pilot of debit and credit card payments on the Route 29 airport to city bus in Christchurch from December 2024.

 Close Back to top